• Skip to content

 Not every person is naturally good at dealing with customers.

-This can be because we all have different life experiences that result in different frames of references.
+This can be because we all have different life experiences that result in different frames of reference.

-Help employees develop customer-friendly people skills by using customer service standards to communicate service expectations.
+Help employees develop customer-friendly people skills by using customer service standards to communicate service guarantee expectations.

 7. Draw A Picture